+I/GCSE Choices

-I/GCSE Choices The start of Year 10 marks the beginning of your I/GCSE courses and a new stage of your school career.
+The start of Year 10 marks the beginning of your I/GCSE courses and a new stage of your school career.
 During the next few weeks, you will be making important subject choices, which you will want to think carefully about and discuss with your parents.
-Miss Zanardo, Ms Della-Porta, Ms Newman and Mrs Hughes are always ready to offer advice and you are also welcome to consult Ms Wilberforce in the Careers Library.
-Please note: it is almost always best to choose a broad range of subjects because this leaves as many options as possible open to you in the future.
-The decisions you make now are really important for the future.
-We strongly recommend that you study one humanity, one creative/practical subject, and one other.
-The choice of two or more creative/practical subjects is perfectly possible, and for some pupils is highly appropriate.
-This, however, should be discussed with Ms Newman or Mrs Hughes.
-You will study the core curriculum: English Language, English Literature, a Modern Foreign Language (French, German or Spanish), Mathematics and either Double or Triple Award Science.
-Pupils who have selected to take Triple Award Science can choose up to three more I/GCSEs and those who have selected Double Award Science can choose up to four more I/GCSEs, from: Art, Classical Civilisation, Computer Science, Drama, Geography, History, Latin, a second Modern Foreign Language, Music, Physical Education and Religious Studies.
-In addition, Classical Greek (a twilight course) is on offer in Year 10 on Tuesdays after school, with the Intermediate Greek Certificate being sat in June.
+Miss Della-Porta, Ms Newman and Mrs Hughes are always ready to offer advice and you are also welcome to consult Ms Wilberforce in the Careers Office.

+Most students will take 10 GCSEs but some may prefer to take 9, and this should be discussed with Ms Newman.
+Everyone studies the core curriculum of English Language, English Literature, Mathematics and either Double or Triple Award Science.
+Beyond this it is almost always best to choose a broad range of subjects because this leaves as many options as possible open to you in the future.
+We strongly recommend that you study at least one modern foreign language (MFL), one humanity, one creative/practical subject, and one or two others depending on the total number you want to take.

+Pupils who have selected to take Triple Award Science can choose up to four more I/GCSEs and those who have selected Double Award Science can choose up to five more I/ GCSEs, from: Art, Classical Civilisation, Computer Science, Drama, French, Geography, German, History, Latin, Music, Physical Education, Religious Studies, and Spanish.

+In addition, Classical Greek (a twilight course) is on offer in Year 10 on Tuesdays after school, with the Intermediate Greek Certificate being taken in June.

 Provisionally, Set 1 will study Further Mathematics, alongside the IGCSE Mathematics syllabus.
-For those sitting this extra exam at the end of Year 11 there might be additional lunch sessions to support this.
+For those sitting this extra exam at the end of Year 11 there might be additional lunchtime sessions to support this.
 Since these are additional subjects, you need to be mindful of musical, artistic or dramatic commitments that may preclude taking an additional subject.

 Each optional subject takes up three teaching periods.
 The weekly timetable will also include non-examination subjects and enrichment subjects including PSHE and PE.
 You are encouraged to maintain your involvement in clubs, sports and music, to give the necessary breadth to your education and to provide contrast with the formal academic programme.

 Some subjects carry an element of assessed coursework and this should be considered when subjects are chosen, so that a balance can be achieved.
 It may not be possible to cater for all subject combinations and students are asked to add a standby subject that will be taken into consideration if a proposed programme proves impossible.
 Certain subjects will have to run against others but, as far as possible, majority choices will influence the organisation of the final timetable.
 We reserve the right not to offer a particular subject if demand for it is too low.
 We may also have to limit numbers in practical subjects.
 Please ensure that option forms are completed online and submitted within the deadlines set.
 This booklet has been prepared to help you.
 In the following pages, you will find information on the core subjects and on each of the optional subjects, to help you make your decision.